 It is hard not to be touched by the dogs and cats that pass through our doors.
 My two dogs, Milo and Daisy, are such an important part of my family and I want each and every one of the animals at BAHS to find that kind of love and security.
 I am thankful to the staff and volunteers who work so hard to improve the lives of the animals that pass through our doors.

 Dean Salvatore had the perfect pedigree to become BAHS’s part-time business manager.
 Not only was he great with numbers, but he was an animal lover, to boot.

-Dean, who served as the shelter’s auditor for several years before his recent retirement from pubic accounting, fit right in with the pack.
+Dean, who served as the shelter’s auditor for several years, fit right in with the pack.
 “I was looking for something to do part time,” he said, “and this was perfect.
 It’s very relaxing when you have animals around to pet and hang out with.”

 The proud owner of two cats and miniature dachshund, Dean favorite things to do include gardening and spending time with his fiancé, Sherry Favre, and his daughters Holly, 27, and Abby, 24.
 He lives on five, quiet acres outside Freeburg, where he grows everything from tomatoes and peppers to loofah sponges.

 Melissa JanesPosition: Social Media Coordinator & Adoption Counselor

 I have been fortunate to learn many jobs since I began working at BAHS in August of 2011.
 Currently, my focus is on animal care, photography, and social media.